BCanals/Push_swap/README.md

 # Push_swap
 This is the code of the 42 school project "push_swap".
-Eval pending.
+Passed Eval (100) without bonus (yet).